 Shaya, 11 a.m. to 10 p.m. — Shaya is open regular hours on Christmas Day, serving its fantastic regular menu.

-Tommy’s Cuisine, 11 a.m. to 8 p.m. — Enjoy a three-course menu at this iconic Creole-Italian spot.
+Tommy’s Cuisine, 11 a.m. to 9 p.m. — Enjoy a four-course menu at this iconic Creole-Italian spot on Christmas day.